KheangSenghort/VMSignatureView/README.md

 * `hasSignature: Bool`

-This is a computed read-only property which returns `true` or `true` if the view contains a signature or not
+Returns `true` or `false` depending on whether the view contains a signature or not

 * `delegate: VMSignatureDelegate?`